skifaster/meteor-app-update/README.md

 }
 ```

-Before initializing you can set any of the following settings:
+Before initializing you can set any of the following settings (client only):

 * ``AppUpdate.reload.settings.enabled``: **true** or false
 * ``AppUpdate.reload.settings.environments.development``: true or **false**